Derived $\ell$-adic zeta functions: -adic Cohomology

 Let $k$ be a field, let $k^s$ be a separable closure, and let $\ell\neq \characteristic(k)$ be a prime.
 The separable Galois group $\Gal(k^s/k)$ is a profinite group, and canonically carries the profinite topology

 where the finite groups $\Gal(L/k)$ are discrete, and the limit is in the category of topological groups.
 Let $R$ be a ring.
-Recall that for a (discrete) $R$-module $A$, a \emph{continuous representation} $\Gal(k^s/k)\to \Aut_R(A)$ is one which factors through a finite subgroup $\Gal(k^s/k)\to\Gal(L/k)\to \Aut_R(A)$ for some separable $L/k$.
+Recall that for a (discrete) $R$-module $A$, a \emph{continuous representation} $\Gal(k^s/k)\to \Aut_R(A)$ is one which factors through a finite subgroup

+for some separable $L/k$.
 Denote by $\Repc(\Gal(k^s/k);R)$ the category of finitely generated continuous representations of $\Gal(k^s/k)$ over $R$.
 Recall the following (cf. \cite[Arcata II.4.4]{SGA4.5}). \begin{proposition} Let $k$ be a field, and $k^s$ a separable closure.
 Let $R$ be a ring.
 Denote by $\Sh(\Spec(k);R)$ the category of \'etale sheaves of (discrete) finitely generated $R$-modules on $\Spec(k)$.
 The functor

 is an equivalence of categories. \end{proposition}